Arthritis and Joint Pain: What You Should Know

 Common Symptoms

-People with fibromyalgia may experience:
+People with this condition may experience:

 • Widespread muscle and joint pain